syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 }
 {% endhighlight %}

-N> The row index of the row can also be accessed by using the [GridTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridTapped_EV.html), [GridDoubleTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridDoubleTapped_EV.html), and [GridLongPressed events](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridLongPressed_EV.html).
-When using complex layout inside a `DataTemplate`, ensure to set the `InputTransparent` property of the views loaded in the `DataTemplate` of the GridTemplateColumn to `True`.
+N> The row index of the row can also be retrieved by using the [GridTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridTapped_EV.html), [GridDoubleTapped](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridDoubleTapped_EV.html), and [GridLongPressed events](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridLongPressed_EV.html).
+When using complex layout in a `DataTemplate`, set the `InputTransparent` property of the views loaded in the `DataTemplate` of the GridTemplateColumn to `True`.

 ### Loading DatePicker and TimePicker together

 Currently Xamarin.Forms does not provide a view that combines both the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) and the [TimePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.TimePicker/) as one control.
-However the two controls are available individually.
+However, the two controls are available individually.

-The SfDataGrid have support for using `DatePicker` and `TimePicker` in a same column.
-It can be achieved by loading the `DatePicker` and `TimePicker` in a [StackLayout](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) in the `GridTemplateColumn`.
+The SfDataGrid supports `DatePicker` and `TimePicker` in the same column.
+It can be achieved by loading the `DatePicker` and `TimePicker` in [StackLayout](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) in the `GridTemplateColumn`.

 To load `DatePicker` and `TimePicker` together, follow the code example: